sintax1/community/docs/operator/basic/intro.md

 ---

 Each time Operator boots, it loads the resources from our [Community](https://github.com/preludeorg/community) repository.
-This repo contains all open-source TTPs, adversaries, plugins and training modules.
+This repo contains all open-source TTPs, payloads, plugins and training modules.
 Please contribute, as anything here is picked up automatically for all Operator members!
 Community members gain access to more than 130 TTPs, free and open-source agents, training programs and a set of plugins which integrate with other technology and security tools.
 What's unique about Operator is that there's no "full" version of the platform: what you see is what you get.